dongwd016/POM_Model/README.md

-# A One-Dimensional Steady-State Model for Polymer Decomposition
+# A One-Dimensional Steady-State Model for Polymer Decomposition into Monomer

 ## Nomenclature